MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/office-feature-disabled.md

 1. Exit Registry Editor.

 > [!NOTE]
 > If the **UseOnlineContent** or **SignInOptions** value is located under the **Policies** hive, it may have been created by Group Policy.
-In this situation, your administrator must modify the policy to change this setting.
+In this situation, your administrator must modify the policy to change this setting if the administrator set the value.

 ## More Information